-We also investigate the power properties of our test by considering three types of alternatives: 1. mixtures with the same number of non-Gaussian components,
+We also investigate the power properties of our test by considering three types of alternatives:

-- 2. mixtures with a larger number of Gaussian components, and - 3. non-mixture distributions.
+- 1. mixtures with the same number of non-Gaussian components, - 2. mixtures with a larger number of Gaussian components, and - 3. non-mixture distributions.

-We do so by looking at the rejection rates from 2,500 samples of size N = 100 and N = 400 that use the aforementioned bootstrap critical values to correct the finite sample size distortions, as forcefully argued by Horowitz and Savin (2000).
+We do so by looking at the rejection rates from 2,500 samples of size N = 100 and N = 400 because power is effectively 1 for the larger sample sizes.
+In view of the results in the previous subsection, we focus on the bootstrap version of the IM test statistic that relies on the theoretical expression for the asymptotic covariance matrix evaluated at the MLEs to correct the finite sample size distortions, as forcefully argued by Horowitz and Savin (2000).